Thascalos/faceRecognitionBundle/README.md

 # faceRecognitionBundle
-Sample face recognition bundle written on Python3.
+Simple face recognition bundle written on Python3.
 Uses opencv, numpy packages and sqllite for storing user information.

 ## Getting started
 Fist of all you need to install all required packages, that located in requirements.txt.
 Then try to run **testingFaceRecognition.py** to test your webcam and facial recognition algorithm, that was provided by **opencv-contrib-python** package